Vaalarivan2002/healthTracker/README.md

 # healthTracker
 This project is a diet tracker built using MERN stack for my Software Development Laboratory course.
 It gives calorie specific diet recommendation which is based on USDA guidelines for 2020-2025 and also provides weekly diet analysis.
-You can view the deployed project at: https://healthtracker-client.onrender.com/
+View the deployed project at: https://healthtracker-client.onrender.com/

 ## Steps to spin the site up in your computer
 * Install ReactJS and follow the steps in README.md of the client folder for React specific instructions.